mlescano/mlescano.github.io/_posts/2023-04-12-Migrating-services-in-a-small-business.md

 ![server-migration](/assets/img/posts/server-migration.png)

-The figure shows the change from a precarious structure (on the left) to a structure (right) with the advantages mentioned above
+The figure shows the change from a precarious structure (on the left) to a structure (right) with the advantages mentioned above.

-The distribution of the active MVs (in orange) and those that are turned off (in gray) is shown.
+The distribution of the active VMs (in orange) and those that are turned off (in gray) is shown.
 These are replicas of the active ones and are arranged so that if a failure occurs, they can be manually activated.
 It doesn’t offer uninterrupted service or failover, but at least downtime is as short as possible.An attempt has been made to separate the services as best as possible given that there were only 2 servers with the capacity for virtualization and a low-resource server (Veeam B&R) to make backup copies and replicate the virtual machines.

 ### CREATION OF DOCKER SERVERS